Worried about boredom over Thanksgiving break in Champaign-Urbana? We’re here to HELP!

-You may be thinking: I have these kids at home, there are days off school, things are closed due to COVID-19 and I’m not traveling like I normally do over the holidays.
-What to do?
+You may be thinking: I have these kids at home, school is out … what to do?
 Well, we’ve got you covered.
-There are plenty of opportunities to get out and have fun in the Champaign-Urbana area — and keep kids active, too!
+There are plenty of opportunities to get out and have fun in the Champaign-Urbana area — and keep kids active, too.

 What: Check out books, movies and more at local libraries

 Where: Urbana Free Library; Champaign Public Library; Mahomet Public Library; Tolono Public Library; Rantoul Public Library and many more

 When: (almost) anytime (except Thanksgiving Day, that is)

 How Much: Free.
 Pick out some new books or movies to keep your time at home interesting for your kids.
 Some even have equipment like 3D printers you can check out (we’re looking at you, Urbana!)

 When: Well, that depends!